mipearson/slingshot/README.md

 ## Installation

     cd ~/
-    git clone git://github.com/mipearson/slingshot.git
+    gem install bundler # if you haven't already ... git clone git://github.com/mipearson/slingshot.git
+    cd slingshot
+    bundle install
-    vim slingshot/config/config.yml # change 'dir' to point to your application's root dir
+    vim config/config.yml # change 'dir' to point to your application's root dir

 ### Passenger and Apache

-If you want to mount slingshot as `/slingshot/` under existing application (thus removing the need for additional virtual hosts or ports) you'll need to symlink the slingshot public directory under your application's public directory.
+If you want to mount **slingshot** as `/slingshot/` under existing application (thus removing the need for additional virtual hosts or ports) you'll need to symlink the **slingshot** public directory under your application's public directory.
 Eg:

     cd my_webapp/public
     ln -si ~/slingshot/public slingshot

 An example `apache.conf` file is provided for this setup.
-You'll need to edit it to change the `<Directory>` section to point to where you cloned slingshot.
+You'll need to edit it to change the `<Directory>` section to point to where you cloned **slingshot**.
 Once you've done that:

-    sudo ln -si /etc/apache2/sites-available/slingshot.conf ~/slingshot/config/apache.conf
+    sudo ln -si ~/slingshot/config/apache.conf /etc/apache2/sites-available/slingshot.conf
     sudo a2ensite slingshot
     sudo apache2ctl graceful